 Laxatives come in several forms:

-- Prescription medications such as linaclotide (Linzess) and lubiprostone (Amitiza) work by drawing water into your intestines and speeding up the movement of stool.
-Plecanitide (Trulance) changes stool consistency by increasing the amount of water into the GI lumen and increases gastrointestinal movement.
+Prescription laxatives such as linaclotide, (Linzess) lubiprostone, (Amitiza) and plecanatide (Trulance) work by increasing the amount of water in your intestines and speeding up the movement of stool.
 Note that Amitiza is approved for use only in women.

 When Constipation Is a Regular Problem